 Kurikyu was established in Odate in 1874.
-It is currently run by the 6th generation of the Kurimori family.
+It is currently run by the 6th generation of the family,

 Their artworks translate into simplicity, elegance and natural beauty, by combining the authentic Akita cedar with the finishing touch of Sakura cherry bark ( - another Akita specialty craft called Kabazaiku).
 Kurikyu products carry the ‘Traditional License’ awarded by the Ministry of Economy, Trade and Industry to separate high-quality craftwork from industrialized mass production, and the Traditional Crafts of Japan Design award that goes with it.

-One of Kurikyu’s specialties is their two-leveled bento boxes that can be stacked up on one another.
+One of Kurikyu's specialties is its two-level bento boxes that can be stacked on top of each other.

 Whereas the bento boxes are without doubt the most popular and recognized bentwood craft, Kurikyu offers a unique range of products that fit either a Japanese or Western lifestyle.
 From light, beautiful and aromatic sake cups, to versatile salad bowls, and stylish decorative plates combining traditional craft with modern design.